-I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)).
+I conducted my audit in accordance with applicable law and International Standards on Auditing in the UK (ISAs (UK)) and Practice Note 10 'Audit of Financial Statements of Public Sector Entities in the United Kingdom'.
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
-I am independent of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I am independent of the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Group in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.